David Worrall: Barrow

 On 18 May 2023, League Two side Barrow announced that Worrall would join the club on a two-year deal on 1 July, becoming manager Pete Wild's first signing of the summer.
 Winger Sean Etaluku described him as a "good mentor" in February 2024.
 Worrall featured 34 times in the 2023–24 campaign.

 On 1 November 2024, he joined National League North club Curzon Ashton on loan.
 He scored one goal in seven games for the Nash.
 On 25 February 2025, Worrall returned to the National League North on a month-long loan at Kidderminster Harriers.
 He picked up five assists in six starts as his loan spell was extended until the end of the 2024–25 season.
 He played 14 games, including the play-off semi-final defeat to Chester.
 He returned to Barrow, where he was offered a role as player-coach.
 He signed a new one-year deal as a player/coach in June.
 Manager Andy Whing said he was "vital for the dressing room".
+He retired as a player on 22 January 2026, staying on at Barrow as a full-time coach.
+He departed his coaching role following relegation at the end of the 2025–26 season.

+Trafford

+On 9 June 2026, Worrall agreed to join North West Counties League Premier Division club Trafford after his Barrow contract came to an end on 1 July.

 Style of play

-Worrall is an attacking midfielder, able to play wide right, as a creative central midfielder, on the right-wing or at right wing-back.
-Speaking in July 2016, Millwall manager Neil Harris said that "he predominantly plays on the right side to cross the ball with his right foot from all different angles, but he is happy down the left on his left foot, too.
-He's quite an aggressive wide player with the ball and he isn't afraid to put his foot in and compete".
+Worrall was an attacking midfielder, able to play wide right, as a creative central midfielder, on the right-wing or at right wing-back.
 Port Vale teammate Tom Pope described him as a hard-working and extremely fit player whose directness allowed him to get the ball into the opposition penalty box early.